Accurate method for ultralight axion CMB and matter power spectra

 Also shown in Figs.~\ref{fig:perfTk_allDM} and \ref{fig:ClTTperformance_allDM} are errors between \ourcode\ vs.~the high accuracy calculation.
 The error in the transfer function $\Delta T_{\rm rel}$ remains well below $10^{-2}$ across this range and is only mildly increasing as the mass decreases.
 This corresponds to $\Delta S_8$ errors below $10^{-3}$ (see Tab.~\ref{tab:ULA_errortable}). $S_8$ itself drops substantially for masses lower than $\sim 10^{-26}$\,eV.

-Likewise for $C_\ell^{TT}$, it is only toward this ruled-out lower range of $10^{-26}-10^{-27}$\,eV that the $f_\DM =1$ errors exceed the $1/\ell$ line and differ noticeably from $\Lambda$CDM errors (see~Fig.~\ref{fig:ClTT_LCDMbenchmark}).
-The corresponding values of $\Delta \chi^2_{TT}$ values are given in Table~\ref{tab:ULA_errortable} and do exceed unity there. $EE$ and $TE$ polarization power spectra errors are qualitatively similar to temperature but the stronger features in polarization lead to a more significant error in $\Delta \chi^2$ when compared with cosmic variance limits (see also Fig.~\ref{fig:clerr_thetacheck}).
+Likewise for $C_\ell^{TT}$, it is only toward this ruled-out lower range of $10^{-26}-10^{-27}$\,eV that the $f_\DM =1$ errors significantly exceed the $1/\ell$ line and differ noticeably from $\Lambda$CDM errors (see~Fig.~\ref{fig:ClTT_LCDMbenchmark}).
+Except near this end, the corresponding values of $\Delta \chi^2_{TT}$ values are given in Table~\ref{tab:ULA_errortable} and do not significantly exceed unity. $EE$ and $TE$ polarization power spectra errors are qualitatively similar to temperature but the stronger features in polarization lead to a more significant error in $\Delta \chi^2$ when compared with cosmic variance limits (see also Fig.~\ref{fig:clerr_thetacheck}).